craigwhughes-dev/Strategy_Auto_Trader/USERGUIDE.md

-# Markov Hedge Fund Method — User Guide
+# Strategy Auto-Trader — User Guide

 ## What It Does